gordonfrog/dda-new/README.md

 	}
 }
 ```
-## rabbit Publisher
+## rabbitShop (The rabbit Publisher)

-This module have the functionality of publish messages on rabbitMQ.
+This module has the functionality of publish messages onto rabbitMQ.
-Also have REST controllers for publish messages with HTTP calls.

-This is the module structure:
+When the RabbitController is hit a message is sent via the MsgProducer onto rabbitMQ.
+The rabbitCustomer (The rabbit Reciever) receives this message.

+Project structure:

 ```
 │   pom.xml